itsayellow/biorad1sc_doc/file_1sc_spec.md

 ### Data Block 3
 Actual data for Collection "Q1 Description".

-Data Item labels in this Collection: Gel, Stripe, Lane, Lane Pointer, Trace, Tdiag, Band, Band Pointer, Lasso, Band Link, Imgloc, Imgbox, Band Pointer, Calcurve, Calcurve Pointer, Calband, Calintp, Crosstie, Crdloc, Stretcloc, MobilTie, AlleleSetLink, UserDetect, BackLog, Note, tag, taglist, StandardTie, MobilMap, DifDsp Layout, GaussPeak, GaussPeak Pointer.
+See Data Block 2 for details on possible types of data.

 ### Data Block 4